 Alabama G.I.
 Dependents Scholarship Program Pamphlet

-Tuition Waiver - Purple Heart Medal Recipients: Public institutions of higher learning in the State of Alabama, including two-year and four-year postsecondary technical colleges, community colleges, and junior colleges, may waive tuition and fees for recipients of the Purple Heart Medal for undergraduate studies.
-Contact the public institution that the recipient plans to attend for more information.
-(Ala.
-Code § 16-1-43)
+Alabama Tuition Waiver for Purple Heart Medal Recipients: Public institutions of higher learning in the State of Alabama, including two-year and four-year postsecondary technical colleges, community colleges, and junior colleges, may waive tuition and fees for recipients of the Purple Heart Medal for undergraduate studies.
+Contact the public institution that the recipient plans to attend for more information. ( Ala.
+Code § 16-1-43 )

 The waiver provided to the recipient of a Purple Heart may be applicable for up to 125 percent of the number of required credit hours of the degree or certificate program for which the Veteran is enrolled.

-The benefits provided shall be in addition to all other benefits provided by law and shall only be available to an eligible Veteran after he or she has utilized all other educational benefits, excluding any benefit that is partially funded by the Veteran, such as those benefits provided in the federal Montgomery GI Bill, also known as Chapter 30.
+The benefits provided shall be in addition to all other benefits provided by law and shall only be available to an eligible Veteran after they have utilized all other educational benefits, excluding any benefit that is partially funded by the Veteran, such as those benefits provided in the federal Montgomery GI Bill, also known as Chapter 30.

-Operation Recognition - High School Diploma: The State Superintendent of Education may award a standard high school diploma to any honorably discharged Veteran who served in the United States Armed Forces at any time between the following dates:
+Alabama Operation Recognition, High School Diplomas for Wartime Veterans: The State Superintendent of Education may award a standard high school diploma to any honorably discharged Veteran who served in the United States Armed Forces at any time between the following dates:

 December 7, 1941 - January 1, 1946